- Overview: Austria

 Dismissal terminates an employment relationship with immediate effect.
 There must be a reason for dismissal (e.g., persistent neglect of duties).
 Dismissal may be effected verbally, in writing, or implicitly.
 An unjustified dismissal also terminates an employment relationship with immediate effect; you have the possibility to complain to the labor and social security court

-The employee may challenge the termination for certain prohibited reasons, as provided under the Labor Relations Act (for example due to the activity of the employee as a member of the works council).
-Further, the employee may challenge a termination based on discriminatory reasons, i.e., for discrimination based on sex, religion, sexual orientation, disability, age, etc. For both concepts, the law requires a lower level of proof as compared to regular litigation in order to reasonably enable the employee to bring his/her case before the court.
+The employee may challenge the termination for certain prohibited reasons, as provided under the Labor Relations Act (for example, due to the employee’s activity as a member of the works council).
+Further, the employee may challenge a termination based on discriminatory reasons, i.e., discrimination based on sex, religion, sexual orientation, disability, age, etc. For both concepts, the law requires a lower level of proof than regular litigation to reasonably enable the employee to bring his/her case before the court.

 Another unlawful ground is a transfer of business.
 Neither the transferor nor the transferee may dismiss an employee due to the transfer of business; if a dismissal occurs in close connection with a transfer of business, the employer will have to prove in any lawsuit initiated by the employee that there is another reason for the dismissal (e.g., redundancy), even if the dismissal does not affect substantial interests of the employee

-Periods of notice in the case of termination by the employer
+Here are the Notice Periods of notice in the case of employment termination by the employer :

 |Period of service with the company||The minimum period for white-collar workers|